dani2442/dani2442.github.io/content/posts/metrics/index.md

 ## Egregrious examples of bad metrics
+People coined the term *enshitification* [[8]](#references) to express when a system gets corrupted and degraded due to its poor incentives, we have seen it in many companies.
+The most famous example is Airbnb, it started as an alternative of dreading hotels, where some host shared a room and both the host and the guest benefited while costing a modest price.
+However, we have seen that nowadays, Airbnb costs similar to hotels and have contributed greatly to the gentrification of most cities in Europe [[9]](#references).

+Now I will give some examples of *enshittification* in many different places:

 - p-hacking in statistics: it is a commonplace in statistics to use p-values to describe how confident we are at the results of some statistics test.
 The standard threshold use to say when a result is *statistically significant* is 0.05, this has led many *scientist* to aim for this arbitrary threshold at all cost.
 We have seen numerous retractions over the years and i assume uncountable are never noticed [[2]](#references).

 - overfitting in machine learning: over the years, there has been many examples of *data leaking*, i.e., training the model using the testing set split [[3]](#references).
 Also, when your only goal is to optimize for a single metric, you may overfit to that single task, even without using the test, leading to a model that is virtually useless.